Biographies of the greatest mathematicians are in separate files by birth year:

 Évariste Galois (1811-1832) France

-Galois' last words (spoken to his brother) were "Ne pleure pas, Alfred!
+Galois' ideas were very far-reaching; for example he is sometimes credited as first to prove that trisecting a general angle with Plato's rules is impossible.
+Galois is sometimes cited (instead of Archimedes, Gauss or Ramanujan) as "the greatest mathematical genius ever."
+His last words (spoken to his brother) were "Ne pleure pas, Alfred!
 J'ai besoin de tout mon courage pour mourir à vingt ans!"
 This tormented life, with its pointless early end, is one of the great tragedies of mathematical history.
 Although Galois' group theory is considered one of the greatest developments of 19th century mathematics, Galois' writings were largely ignored until the revolutionary work of Klein and Lie.

 James Joseph Sylvester (1814-1897) England, U.S.A.